Valuation Basics: Understanding the Income Approach

 The discount rate for risk adjustment may be the weighted average cost of capital (WACC).
 The idea is to find the projected future cash flows.

-As per the Gordon Growth Model, companies need to obtain net cash flows for just one year and assume constant perpetual growth.
+According to the Gordon Growth Model, companies must obtain net cash flows for just one year and assume constant perpetual growth.
 Its formula is:

 Business Value = First Year Cash Flows / Required Rate of Return – Growth Rate